 429. Student Teaching: Intervention Specialist 5 credit hours.
 Recitation: 0s.
 Laboratory: 0.
 Alternative Mode: 5.

 Students will be placed with a qualified mentor teacher and university supervisor in a special education or inclusive classroom setting for a minimum of 6 full weeks.
 Students are expected to maintain all responsibilities of the mentor teacher including developing and implementing all instructional assessment experiences, overall classroom management, and participating in professional activities.
-Students will complete and formally submit the edTPA (Education Teacher Performance Assessment) during this course.
-There is an additional fee with this course.
 Prerequisites: 2.85 GPA, C- or higher in EDU 350, and whichever of the following apply to licensure area: EDU 345 (Primary), 360, 373, 380, 390 (Middle); 366, 376, 386, 396 (AYA).
 Corequisite: EDU 416.
+(Spring)

-(Spring) 430.
-Student Teaching: Multi-Age 5 or 10 credit hours.
+430. Student Teaching: Multi-Age 10 credit hours.
 Recitation: 0.
 Laboratory: 0.
-Alternative Mode: 5 or 10.
+Alternative Mode: 10.
 Students will be placed with a qualified mentor teacher and university supervisor in a music education classroom setting for a minimum of 12 full weeks.
 NOTE: for students pursuing an additional license as an intervention specialist this course is reduced to 5 hours and will be for a minimum of 6 full weeks.
 Students are expected to maintain all responsibilities of the mentor teacher including developing and implementing all instructional assessment experiences, overall classroom management, and participating in professional activities.
 Students will complete and formally submit the edTPA (Education Teacher Performance Assessment) during this course.
 There is an additional fee with this course.
-Prerequisites: 2.85 GPA; C- or higher in EDU 350;

-A grade of "P" in MUS 092, Piano Proficiency, MUS 373, 374 for Music.
+Prerequisites: 2.85 GPA; C- or higher in EDU 350; A grade of "P" in MUS 092, Piano Proficiency, MUS 373, 374 for Music.
 Must earn passing scores on all state mandated tests required for the licensure area.
 Corequisite: EDU 416.
 (Spring)